Target species

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.
 Resistance to macrocyclic lactones (which includes ivermectin) has been reported in Teladorsagia spp. in sheep and in Cooperia spp. in cattle within the EU.
 Therefore, the use of this product should be based on local (regional, farm) epidemiological information about susceptibility of nematodes and recommendations on how to limit further selection for resistance to anthelmintics.

-When treating groups of animals use only an automatic dosing device.
+The veterinary medicinal product has been formulated specifically for use in the target species.
+It should not be used in other species as severe adverse reactions, including fatalities in dogs, may occur.
+When treating groups of animals use only an automatic dosing device (with vented draw off apparatus when using the 50 ml vial).
 Syringes must be filled from the vial through a dry sterile draw-off needle that has been placed in the vial stopper.
 Vial stoppers must not be broached more than 20 times.

 Sheep scab (Psoroptes ovis) is an extremely contagious external parasite of sheep.
 To ensure complete control great care must be taken to avoid re–infestation, as mites may be viable for up to 15 days off the sheep.
 It is important that all sheep which have been in contact with infected sheep are treated.
 Contact between treated, infected and untreated flocks must be avoided until at least seven days after treatment.